LanKhuat/james-project/src/site/markdown/server/manage-webadmin.md

 BOB marks a message as SEEN
 The denormalization process fails
-The message is SEEN in JMAP
+The message is SEEN via JMAP
-The message is UNSEEN in IMAP
+The message is UNSEEN via IMAP
 ```

 [More details about endpoints returning a task](#Endpoints_returning_a_task).